disnet/disnet.github.com/_posts/2012-1-3-updates-to-contracts.coffee.markdown

 [nested boundaries](http://docs.racket-lang.org/reference/Attaching_Contracts_to_Values.html#%28part._.Nested_.Contract_.Boundaries%29)
 to clean this up at some point.

-If you're using the browser things are a bit more complicated.
+If you're using the browser, things are a bit more complicated.
 Since the browser environment doesn't currently have a standard way to do modules, we're stuck doing the wiring by hand.
 Details are in the [documentation](http://disnetdev.com/contracts.coffee/) but the basic idea is that the library now provides `Contracts.exports` and `Contracts.use` which are used to construct